Published on April 15, 2020 (over 4 years ago)

 Depending on your use case and the resources allocated to your project, this could be a deciding factor for you.

-A lot of video platforms have evolved to be non-technical user friendly so, for example, if your marketing department is looking to do a one-off live tutorial video and embed it into an existing website, they could likely use an OVP without requiring any or minimal engineering resources.
-However, if the overall business is investing in unique content that requires tiered paid access, you’ll likely need developer resources to build this type of customized experience.
+A lot of video platforms have evolved to be non-technical and user-friendly so, for example, if your marketing department is looking to do a one-off live tutorial video and embed it into an existing website, they could likely use an OVP without requiring any or minimal engineering resources.
+However, if the overall business is investing in unique content that requires tiered paid access, or live experiences built into a product or app, you’ll likely need developer resources to build this type of customized experience.

 Link#8.
 Pricing: How much of a commitment are you willing to make?